piwicode/piwicode.github.io/_posts/2013-08-01-Narrowing-gets-funny.md

 {% endhighlight %}

 The conversion to integers returns the lowest value of the primitive type.
 Narrowing from float to long works the same.
-Up to now, everything's ok.
-What about smaller primitive type such as byte, char and short ?
+There is nothing surprising about this, but what about smaller primitive type such as byte, char and short ?

 {% highlight java %}
 short shortValue = (short) Float.NEGATIVE_INFINITY;